TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     .. method:: most_common([n])

-        Return a list of the *n* most common elements and their counts from the most common to the least.
+        Return a list of the *n* most common elements and their counts kutoka the most common to the least.
 If *n* is omitted or ``None``, :meth:`most_common` returns *all* elements in the counter.
         Elements with equal counts are ordered in the order first encountered: